networkx/nx-guides/content/algorithms/isomorphism/not_isomorphic.md

 However - recall that to this point we have only compared the properties *independently* - i.e. we compared the sorted degree sequences, then the sorted triangle distributions etc.
-This is less-restrictve than if we had considered the *combined* properties of the nodes.
+This is less-restrictive than if we had considered the *combined* properties of the nodes.
 In other words, rather than comparing degree, then triangles - what if we compute the degree *and* number of triangles *for each node*, then sort the nodes